merlinthemagic/MTS/README.md

 The JS file that is executed by PhantomJS is constantly checking its stdIn to see if any new commands have arrived.
 Once a command is received the action is completed and the result returned.

-You only have to worry about opening a page and then manipulating it.
+You only have to worry about opening a page and manipulating it.

 <h3>Window Methods:</h3>